jmrecodes/HackMD-notes/README.md

 ---

-## About This Knowledge Base
+About This Knowledge Base

-This repository contains a curated collection of notes on Laravel framework, prompt engineering for AI assistants, and various development resources.
-These materials are designed to serve as reference guides and tutorials for developers interested in Laravel, AI coding assistance, and other web development topics.

-### How to Use This Repository

-1. **Browse by Topic**: Navigate to the section that interests you most
-2. **Local Viewing**: Clone this repository to view all documents locally in your preferred Markdown viewer
-3. **Contribute**: Feel free to suggest improvements through pull requests

-### File Naming Convention

-All files in this repository follow a consistent naming convention:
-- No spaces in filenames (replaced with hyphens)
-- Descriptive names that clearly indicate the content
-- Markdown format (.md) for all documentation files
+This is a curated collection of notes created with HackMD.
+Feel free to explore the guides based on your interests or current learning needs.
+All notes are regularly updated to maintain accuracy.

 ---

-*Last updated: June 7 2026 | Created with 💙 from the Philippines 🇵🇭 using [Cursor](https://www.cursor.com/) and [HackMD](https://hackmd.io/)*
+*Last updated: June 7, 2025 | Created with 💙 from the Philippines 🇵🇭 using [Cursor](https://www.cursor.com/) and [HackMD](https://hackmd.io/)*